Best Backpacking Tent UK 2025

 Sleeping Size - 2.6sqm

-Pros - Price
+Pros - Cheap

 Watch our video review to learn what to look for in a backpacking tent